The-going/evlproject/content/dovetail/pipeline/porting/timer.md

    device's (i.e. the _real_ device), the proxy device substitutes for the former.

-2. the real device is detached from the `clockevent` core.
+2. the real device is detached from the `clockevent` layer.
 However, it is left in a functional state.
 The `set_next_event()` handler of this device is redirected to the user-supplied `ops->handle_event()` handler.
 This way, every tick received from